a3X3k/MemLabs/Lab 3/readme.md

 ![](https://github.com/a3X3k/MemLabs/blob/main/Lab%203/Assets/9.png?raw=true)

 - When it prompts for password, use the first half of the flag as its password.
+- This is purely a guess and it worked.
 - Finally we get the **secret.txt**.

 ### [`Secret.txt`](https://github.com/a3X3k/MemLabs/blob/main/Lab%203/Assets/secret%20text)